 The next chapter will focus on Gohan learning to cope with his new environment.
 Don't worry, I won't have him wallow in self-pity for too long.
 I don't really enjoy writing that kind of drama.
 If all goes to plan, I should be able to start the really fun stuff – when Gohan goes to U.A. – in chapter 3.

 I decided to pair Gohan with Momo because I think they'd make an interesting couple.
 I don't currently know how big of a focus romance will play in this story, which is why I tagged it as Adventure/Friendship instead of Adventure/Romance, but if it becomes a major part of the narrative, I will change the genre.
+Furthermore, if the Gohan/Momo pairing doesn't work for whatever reason, I'm open to changing it.

 Honestly, I didn't plan to start any new stories while I was still working on my current major project, Rising to the Challenge – The Legacy of Son Gohan (TLOSG), as I didn't want to get distracted.
 But I just couldn't help myself with this one.
 I don't know how well I'll balance two stories at the same time, but I'm sure as hell going to try.
 That said, if you haven't read TLOSG, and enjoy what I've written so far for The Symbol of Peace and Justice, please consider checking it out.